controlengineering-ch/HOT/backend/README.md

 ## Key endpoints

+- `POST /api/receipts/process` – Temporary OCR stub that accepts base64-encoded images and returns placeholder extraction data so the mobile client can complete its flow before the production pipeline is ready.
 - `POST /api/receipts` – Upload a new receipt with a multipart form containing an image and JSON metadata.
 The server validates the payload, stores the image in `storage/images`, and persists metadata in `storage/receipts.json`.
 - `GET /api/receipts` – List stored receipts with pagination and filtering options.